What to Bring | Cow Island Overnight | Youth Regattas | Maine State Opti Championships | Prices & Payment Policy

 This advanced level class introduces sailors to racing through drills and chalk talks.
 Focus will be on building boat handling skills and confidence, as sailors learn to tack with the tiller extension and ‘kite’ downwind.
 Parents should plan on 2 days of travel to local Green Fleet events per session for friendly competition.
 Students will learn responsibility and teamwork by caring for the Club’s best equipment.
 The program is full-day (9am to 4pm).

-Availability: Opti Green Sessions 2 and 3 are full.
+Availability: Opti Green Sessions 2 & 3 are full.

 Opti Race (Ages 10-15)